Herry Perry

-Heather "Herry" Perry (16 October 1897–6 September 1962) was a graphic artist, illustrator, and printmaker best known for her prolific design work for Transport for London and London Underground throughout the 1920s and 1930s.
+Heather "Herry" Perry (16 October 1897 – 6 September 1962) was a graphic artist, illustrator, and printmaker best known for her prolific design work for Transport for London and London Underground throughout the 1920s and 1930s.

 Biography

 Herry Perry did not use her birth name, opting to use a shortened version of the first name "Heather" which came from her middle name, Erica, the Latin name of the heather plant.
 Her nickname likely followed naturally given the simplicity and rhyme of the name "Herry Perry," especially compared to the lengthy name she was given at birth.
 Her name occasionally appears as Herry-Perry.

 Early life

 Anne Erica Thackeray "Herry" Perry was born 16 October 1897, in Bolton, Manchester to Ottley Lane Perry and Viola Travers Perry.
 Her second middle name, Thackeray, was bestowed in honor of a family connection to Victorian novelist William Makepeace Thackeray.
-Herry was an only child until 1902 when the second of her parent's two daughters, Rosamund, was born.
+Herry was an only child until 1902 when the second of her parents' two daughters, Rosamund, was born.
 The girls' father, Major Ottley Lane Perry, was a prominent cotton merchant and councillor who eventually served as justice of the peace for the County of Middlesex and the Borough of Bolton.
 Additionally, he is credited with designing Bolton's first official coat of arms in 1890.
 His design remained the town's official coat of arms for several decades until 1958.
 The Perry family moved from Bolton to Kensington in 1900, and again to Roxwell in 1911.
 Throughout their childhoods, both Herry and her sister Rosamund were homeschooled by an educated governess.